tsuyukimakoto/biisan/README.md

     - templates

         Put the template you want to overwrite.
-Like `GLUE_PLATE_PLUS_BEFORE_extra', `GLUE_PLATE_PLUS_BEFORE_template_dirs` is defined in the configuration file, so first we will start looking for template files in this folder.
+Like `GLUE_PLATE_PLUS_BEFORE_extra`, `GLUE_PLATE_PLUS_BEFORE_template_dirs` is defined in the configuration file, so first we will start looking for template files in this folder.

   - out